 - Live Audience: Celebrate learning by inviting parents in to witness it!
 Let parents who are available watch things like readers’ theater, project presentations, or author’s chair.
-Video record it if need be.
+Video record it if need be using a digital portfolio like Seesaw.
 This generates excitement and increases investment in the activity.

 - Community Helpers: Are any of your students’ parents police officers, firefighters, or in the military?
-Do any of them provide unique services to the community?
+Do they provide unique services to the community?
 Have them visit!
 This community/career awareness is important and promotes responsibility.

 - Door Decorator: Recruit one of your artistic parents to create seasonal/thematic doors throughout the year that correlate with your learning targets.
 Encourage the parent to find ways to have the students contribute to the door décor somehow.
 This visual for learning will mean more that way.

 - Fun Philanthropy: Are any of your parents connected to charitable organizations?
 With their help, have students make and sell something to raise funds for a reputable cause.